-2. If one or more of the specified TMDL analytes are detected above the respective monitoring thresholds, the discharger is considered a Responsible Discharger and shall:
+I.G.5.a.vi.2.
+If one or more of the specified TMDL analytes are measured above the respective monitoring thresholds, the discharger is considered a Responsible Discharger and shall:

 a.
 Implement sediment control BMPs that are effective at removing the applicable TMDL-specific pollutant, such as, but not limited to, media filter socks or fiber rolls, advanced silt fencing, and sedimentation basins.
 The BMPs shall be visually inspected, maintained, repaired, and updated in the SWPPP in accordance with this General Permit’s requirements specified in the Order and applicable requirements in Attachments D or E for the site’s Risk Level or Type.

 b.
+Comply with a TSS numeric effluent limitation of 100 mg/L, as follows:

-Collect samples and for total suspended solids (TSS) following the same procedure as non-visible pollutant monitoring, as required in Attachment D or E Section III.D.3, when the pollutants may be discharged due to failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.
+i.
+Collect samples for TSS following the same procedure as non-visible pollutant monitoring, as required in Attachment D or E Section III.D.3, when the TMDL-specific pollutants may be discharged due to failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.

-c.
-Analyze the collected samples using EPA Method 2540.
+ii.
+Analyze the collected samples using Standard Method 2540 D-2015.

-d.
-Compare the analytical results to an NEL of 100 mg/L of TSSa separate surrogate applied to.
+iii.
+Compare the analytical results to a numeric effluent limitation of 100 mg/L of TSS, as the applicable limitation for each of the applicable TMDL-specific pollutants identified in the soil screening investigation process described above.

-e.
-Certify and submit the analytical results in SMARTS within 30 days of receiving the results or within 10 days of receiving results above the NEL for TSS.
+iv.
+Certify and submit the analytical results in SMARTS within 30 days of receiving the results or within 10 days of receiving results above the numeric effluent limitation for TSS.

-3. A TMDL-related NEL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the NEL.
-Upon exceedance of the NEL, the Responsible Discharger shall comply with the Water Quality Based Corrective Actions in section VI.R of this General Permit’s Order.
-An NEL exceedance is a violation of this General Permit and is subject to mandatory minimum penalties.
+I.G.5.a.vi.3.
+A TMDL-related numeric effluent limitation exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the numeric effluent limitation.
+For the second and each subsequent analytical result that is above the TSS numeric effluent limitation, the exceedance shall apply to every TMDL-specific pollutant identified in the soil screening investigation process, regardless of any results from the informational monitoring described in I.G.6 below.
+Upon exceedance of the numeric effluent limitation, the Responsible Discharger shall comply with the Water Quality Based Corrective Actions in Section VI.R of this General Permit’s Order.
+A numeric effluent limitation exceedance is a violation of this General Permit and is subject to mandatory minimum penalties.

-4. The Regional Water Boards may require additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about exceedances of the NEL.
+I.G.5.a.vi.4.
+The Regional Water Boards may require additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about exceedances of the numeric effluent limitation.

-6. Water Quality Sampling for Los Angeles and Long Beach Harbor Waters Metals TMDL
+I.G.6.
+Water Quality Sampling for Los Angeles and Long Beach Harbor Waters Metals TMDL starting March 23, 2032

-This general permit implements sediment-based numeric effluent limitations as a surrogate for controlling discharges of copper, lead, and zinc.
-To correlate and quantify actual discharges of copper, lead, and zinc in construction stormwater with measured discharges of total suspended solids, the Responsible Dischargers as determined by Table H-2 above shall:
+This General Permit implements TSS numeric effluent limitations as a surrogate for limiting discharges of sediment-bound total copper, total lead, and total zinc.
+Starting March 23, 2032, to correlate and quantify actual discharges of copper, lead, and zinc concentrations in construction stormwater discharges with measured discharge concentrations of TSS, the Responsible Dischargers for the Los Angeles and Long Beach Harbor Waters Metals TMDL, as determined by Section I.G.5 above, shall:

 a.
 Collect effluent water quality samples following the same procedure as non-visible pollutant monitoring, as required in Attachment D or E Section III.D.3, when the pollutants may be discharged due to failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.